dyakonoff/cuba-validation-examples/README.md

 1. The checks don’t need to be performed manually in the imperative way (e.g. by throwing `IllegalArgumentException` or similar).
 We rather specify constraints declaratively, so we have more readable and expressive code;
 1. Constraints are reusable, configurable and customizable: we don’t need to write validation code every time we need to do the checks.
 Less code - less bugs.
 1. If a class or method return value or method parameter is marked with `@Validated` annotation, that the constraints check would be done automatically by the framework on every method call.
-1. If an executable is marked with `@Documented` annotation then it’s pre- and postconditions would be included in the generated JavaDoc.
+1. If an executable is marked with `@Documented` annotation then it’s pre- and post- conditions would be included in the generated JavaDoc.

 As the result with the **‘validation by contract’** approach we have clear code, less amount of it which it is easier to support and understand.